 When to Send Save the Dates

-Save the dates should go out 6-8 months before your wedding.
+Save the date cards should go out 6-8 months before your wedding.
 For destination weddings, bump that to 10-12 months.
 The hard minimum for a local wedding is 4 months, but earlier is nearly always better.

 Why do save the dates matter so much?
 Because they give guests the runway to block out their calendar, request time off work, and sort out travel and accommodation before everything books up.
 A save the date is not a formal invitation: it does not need to include every detail.
 It just needs to confirm the date, the general location, and where guests can find more information (your wedding website, for example).